meatball133/crystal/exercises/concept-wip/wellingtons-weather-station/.docs/hints.md

 ## General

-- Don't worry about specific number types, just use `Int` and `Float` for now.
+- Don't worry about specific number types, just use `Int32` and `Float64` for now.
+- Int32 and Float64 are the default number types in crystal, so you don't need to specify them.

 ## 1. Convert the temperature from Celsius to Kelvin